flutter/.github/CODE_OF_CONDUCT.md

 # Code of conduct

-We expect Flutter's contributors to act professionally and respectfully, and we expect our social spaces to be safe and dignified environments.
+The Flutter project expects Flutter's contributors to act professionally and respectfully.
+Flutter contributors are expected to maintain the safety and dignifity of Flutter's social environments (such as GitHub and Discord).

 Specifically: